-Apostolicity of membership, which sometimes referred to as apostolicity of origin, means that the visible society of the Church – including hierarchy and laity - is numerically one and the same moral body that existed at the time of the Apostles.
+Apostolicity of membership, which is sometimes referred to as apostolicity of origin, means that the visible society of the Church – hierarchy and laity - is numerically one and the same moral body that existed at the time of the Apostles.

 “Apostolicity of membership means that the Church in any given age is and remains numerically the same society as that planted by the apostles. (…) A moral body, despite the fact that it constantly undergoes change and renovation in its personnel, remains numerically the same moral body so long as it retains the same social structure and the same authority.
 This should be clear from the fact that corporations like General Motors, or RCA Victor, or nations like the United States, France, or Switzerland, remain the same corporate or political entities, and are represented before national or international tribunals as the same moral body even though there is vast fluctuation in their personnel.”

 In his celebrated book, De Ecclesia Christi, Cardinal Billot explains that the visible continuity of the Church was considered by the Fathers as the principle mark (or note) of the Church, and the one they most often appealed to against the heretics: